A thin string is wrapped around a cylindrical hoop of radius R an... | Channels for Pearson+

 A thin string is wrapped around a cylindrical hoop of radius R and mass M (Fig. 11–46).
 One end of the string is fixed, and the hoop is allowed to fall vertically, starting from rest, as the string unwinds.

-(a) Determine the angular momentum of the hoop about its cm as a function of time.
+(b) What is the tension in the string as a function of time?

 <IMAGE>